L3DEVIL/VphonegagaInject/README.md

 When you change the lib name, change also on `System.loadLibrary("")` under OnCreate method on `MainActivity.java` Both must have same name

-# Anti-leech measures

-Leeching as known as stealing code and offsets via reverse enginnering.
-We are aware that some leechers like to change credit, steal offsets, etc

-We implemented some basic protections:
-- C++ string obfuscation: AY Obfuscator.
-Usage `OBFUSCATE("string here")` and with a key `OBFUSCATE_KEY("string here", 64-bit key here)`.
-Example `OBFUSCATE_KEY("Hello", 2353474243)` or in hex `OBFUSCATE_KEY("Hello", 0x3FE63DF21A3B)`.
-The key must not be too long or too short
-- `string2Offset("")` to protect offsets
-- Crash if JNI functions are not called
-- Quite harder to edit credits via smali
-- Toast hidden inside `getFeatureList` in Main.cpp

-However, this does not stop pro leechers, nothing is impossible.
-We recommended that you:
-- Improve anti-leech measures on your own way
-- Remove ALL LOGs
-- Protect and encrypt your dex and lib.
-Find the tools or the projects by yourself, chinese based tools is not recommended as anti virus may flag your mod for malware (false positive).
-Don't tell anyone what protection you are using, don't let game developers get a hand of it
-- Use other C++ string obfuscators
-- Enable proguard, and add filters to make sure it does not break your project.
-See https://developer.android.com/studio/build/shrink-code
-- Change the package name of this project
-- Never give out your project to someone unless you really trust them
-- Never tell anyone about your way to protect, not to LGL Team either
-- And many more

-Do not contact us anything about it, we will not help with it!
-Don't complain that your mod has been leeched, that's your responsibility!
-Showing us how to leech will get you instant blocked!

 # Testing

 Connect your device to the computer or run your emulator.
 Android Studio will detect and you can click Play to run your app.